Aeroraven/Ifrit-v2/README.md

 Note that some triangles might be culled or clipped in the pipeline.

 All tests were performed before git commit `7e6c34ad836842c02fcc9aa7dc89d5d01cd6cb66`.
 The result might not be the latest.
+Note that the introduction of `Shader Derivatives` degenerates the pipeline performance for

 **Frame Rate**